 Common practice is that a Divorce Court will determine who’s at fault for the divorce, who earns more for the family, who’s in charge of taking care of the children, who runs the household and a few other determining factors.
 This will be the court’s basis for awarding which property to whom.
 So even if the couple started out with equal claims to their community property, it is likely that in the event of a divorce, one walks away with a bigger slice of the community property pie and the biggest piece of this ‘pie’ is typically the couple’s home, or any investment property they may own.

 How about Separate Property, have you heard of it?

-Still in the state of Texas, separate property refers to properties the couple acquired individually prior to getting married, such as jewelry, clothing, gift items and the like.
-Inherited property also form part of separate property if the inheritance was bequeathed to a single spouse’s name alone.
+Still, in the state of Texas, separate property refers to properties the couple acquired individually prior to getting married, such as jewelry, clothing, gift items and the like.
+The inherited property also forms part of separate property if the inheritance was bequeathed to a single spouse’s name alone.

 These technicalities can spell a lot of headaches for people wanting to sell their home fast or an investment property during a divorce.
 What makes it more difficult is the fact that all these technical complications are happening amidst the emotional roller coaster the couple goes through during the divorce.

 It is for this reason that Houston Capital Home Buyers has a dedicated team of experts who can assist a divorcing couple have an easier time selling their properties during their trying time of divorce with very little repercussions, so both wounded parties can move on with their lives.

 If you’re going through a situation similar to this and you would like to discuss exactly how to sell your home while going through a divorce we would be glad to help.
 We even offer a free consultation with our attorney to make sure the situation is being handled with the absolute best possible expertise and to answer any questions you will certainly have.